 Sean is the sole Canadian-born American of Sri Lankan pedigree who loves to speak Spanish on staff at Studio 360.
 He has spent time covering arts and culture in Toronto, Los Angeles, Santiago de Chile, the Monterey Bay area, and Washington, D.C.
 He also manages Goodosphere.com, a blog filled with hopeful tales, Internet funnies, and creative efforts.
 When not nerding out about music, movies, and other pop culture phenomena, Sean has filed news spots and features for KUSP in Santa Cruz, KQED in San Francisco, WAMU in Washington, and NPR News.
 He also raps.
 Inquire within.

 Alana joined Studio 360 in 2011.
-A writer and longtime public radio listener, Alana first developed an interest in radio while earning a master’s degree in arts journalism at Syracuse University.
-She works on Studio 360’s Science and Creativity series and produces and manages content for studio360.org (such as the "Human or Computer?" art quiz).
-She has also produced stories on the Carolina Chocolate Drops and the Beastie Boys’ album Paul’s Boutique.
-Her writing has appeared on Studio 360’s blog, wnyc.org, and okayplayer.com.
-As a native of Dallas, she’s super-talented at being a total snob about Tex-Mex and chili.
+A writer and longtime public radio listener, Alana developed an interest in radio while earning a master’s degree in arts journalism at Syracuse University.
+She works on Studio 360’s Science and Creativity series and produces and manages content for studio360.org (such as this video about photographers Jerry Uelsmann and Maggie Taylor).
+She has also produced stories on political mashup videos, the Beastie Boys’ album Paul’s Boutique, and the Carolina Chocolate Drops.
+She is the former producer for the “Gig Alerts” series on wnyc.org, Soundcheck, the Post-Standard, and okayplayer.com.
+A native of Dallas, she’s a proud Tex-Mex and barbecue snob.